bytecodealliance/wasm-tools-go/design/README.md

 ## Exports

-### Post-Return

-For each exported function that returns allocated memory, there is a [post-return](https://github.com/WebAssembly/component-model/blob/main/design/mvp/CanonicalABI.md#canon-lift) function called by the Canonical ABI machinery to allow the component to free the allocation(s).

-The post-return function name is `cabi_post_` followed by the fully-qualified function name.
-For example, the WIT function `example:foo/bar#echo` returning a `string` would have a post-return function named `cabi_post_example:foo/bar#echo`.

-The post-return function has the form of `(func (param flatten_functype($ft).results))`, where the arguments is a flattened representation of the function results.

 ### Export Bindings for Resource Types

 For each exported resource type, in addition to constructors, methods, and static functions, a component must import and export a number of functions to manage the resource lifecycle.